cydeb33/JobBlockly/docs/BaseBlockly.rst

 Example : create the sum function by hand
 -----------------------------------------

 Both the toolbox and the workspace can also be created by hand (using xml code) when clicking on the "Edit toolbox XML" and "Edit workspace XML" buttons.
-We'll go over how to configure those two to acheive the same set up as the previous example.
+We'll go over how to configure those two to achieve the same set up as the previous example.

 First, xml tags must surround every other lines in both the toolbox and the workspace, like this :